ehuss/Sublime-Wrap-Plus/README.md

 4. Packages/User/Distraction Free.sublime-settings

 ## Using ##
 Whenever the cursor is anywhere within a paragraph, hitting the Wrap Plus keystroke will cause it to try to discover where the paragraph starts and where it ends.
-It will then wrap all of those lines according to the wrap width you currently have set (View/Word Wrap Column).
+It will then wrap all of those lines according to the wrap width you currently have set (**`View → Word Wrap Column`**).

 ### Lists ###
 It handles a variety of lists, like bulleted lists or numbered lists.
 They should line up nicely: